-This post contains a running spreadsheet of all variances requested by MVP through FERC, most recently updated June 9, 2019.
-The spreadsheet contains the following information on each request:
+This post contains a running spreadsheet of all variances requested by MVP through the FERC docket, most recently updated April 15, 2021.

 - Title of the variance request